 Since the end of the First World War, Brookwood Cemetery’s condition declined due to lack of investment and maintenance by its private owners.
 In December 2014 we purchased the site and established Woking Necropolis and Mausoleum Limited, a subsidiary as part of our Thameswey Group of companies.

-An investment plan for Brookwood Cemetery, to protect the cemetery’s heritage and provide local burial options for the future, will deliver a series of improvements by 2020 including a new modern community mausoleum.
+An investment plan for Brookwood Cemetery, to protect the cemetery’s heritage and provide local burial options for the future, including a new modern community mausoleum.

 Residents and undertakers should Brookwood Cemetery direct on all matters relating to the cemetery.